SashwatAnagolum/SparseyTestingSystem/README.md

 # Sparsey

-Sparsey is a biologically plausible machine learning model developed by Dr. Rod Rinkus based on the structure of the neocortex.
+Sparsey is a biologically plausible machine learning model developed by Dr. Rod Rinkus and based on the structure of the neocortex.

 It represents information in a fundamentally different way than mainstream models using an extremely efficient, non-optimization-based learning method which can be viewed as a form of adaptive, locality-preserving hashing.